EncM3U/DPlayer-ReadyToUse/README.md

 ## Usage

-> Wait to add
+`?[Name1]=[value1]&[Name2]=[value2]>` etc.

 ## Why create this repo?

 > I WAS A REAL NOOB WHEN I FIRST USED DPLAYER.
+> Official page can't generate a full-packed , easy-to-use player for me.

 Create this for new DPlayer users like me.
-Let others easier to use DPlayer —— a great HTML5 Player.
+Let others become easier to use DPlayer , just by a simple link.